syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 1. MSVCP100.dll
 2. MSVCR100.dll

-* For converting https sites, conversion requires OPENSSL libraries to be installed in the machine.
+* For converting HTTPS sites, conversion requires OPENSSL libraries to be installed in the machine.
 You can install the OPENSSL library by downloading its setup from the below link,

 X86 - [https://slproweb.com/download/Win32OpenSSL-1_0_2e.exe](https://slproweb.com/download/Win32OpenSSL-1_0_2e.exe# )